apache/beam/website/www/site/content/en/blog/beam-2.50.0.md

 * Spark 3.2.2 is used as default version for Spark runner ([#23804](https://github.com/apache/beam/issues/23804)).
 * The Go SDK has a new default local runner, called Prism ([#24789](https://github.com/apache/beam/issues/24789)).
+* All Beam released container images are now [multi-arch images](https://cloud.google.com/kubernetes-engine/docs/how-to/build-multi-arch-for-arm#what_is_a_multi-arch_image) that support both x86 and ARM CPU architectures.

 ## I/Os